markerikson/react-redux-links/redux-techniques.md

 - **Implement a confirm modal using React & Redux**
   http://jslancer.com/2016/08/07/implement-a-confirm-modal-using-react-redux/
   Demonstrates wrapping up an existing modal library to be controlled by Redux actions

+- **Implementing Search/Filter on a list in React and Redux**
+  https://medium.com/@yaoxiao1222/implementing-search-filter-a-list-on-redux-react-bb5de8d0a3ad  Some quick examples of using Redux to supply a list of items as a prop, and using React local component state to store a filtered version based on inputs.

 #### Other